News

-Khuwaylid Capital: Exploring SME finance in Francophone West Africa
+Khuwaylid Capital: SME finance in Francophone West Africa

 Small Foundation is pleased to announce our support for Khuwaylid Capital, a Senegal-based fund manager developing an Islamic finance–aligned investment vehicle for small and medium-sized enterprises (SMEs) in Francophone West Africa.